 URI Faculty and Staff.
 Register for the special rate of $150.

 Graduate Certificate Program in Digital Literacy.
 We are developing a 4-course graduate certificate progam in digital literacy at the University of Rhode Island for participants who attend the Summer Institute for graduate credit.
 This program provides advanced training in digital literacy in an intense 12 month program.
-Learn more about our proposed program here.
-We anticipate receiving formal approval of this program by May 15, 2014.
+Learn more about our program here.
+We received formal approval of this program on May 9, 2014.